hnrt/timeless/README.md

 # Timeless

-This is a Java class implementing Win32/Linux API hooking JNI for unit-testing date-time dependent applications.
+This project provides a Java class implementing Win32/Linux API hooking JNI for unit-testing date-time dependent applications.

 Suppose that you're using `Calendar.getInstance()` in your code and you want to change what it returns in order to test various situations in your unit test code, what would you do?